-- 1. The publisher grants permission for readers to print one (1) copy of this book-on-CD for their personal use or to promote easy reading. - 2.
-Individual readers may print out single copies of their favorite pages for frequent reference or framing. - 3.
+- 1. The publisher grants permission for readers to print this book-on-CD for their personal use or to promote easy reading. - 2.
+Individual readers may print out copies of their favorite pages for frequent reference or framing. - 3.
 The Instructions for Using this Book-on-CD (Page 1) may be printed for easy reference. - 4.
 The List of Possible Characteristics of a Person with Asperger's Syndrome may be printed and photocopied as desired; however, it must remain in its original form with credits included.